mtttech/authenticity/README.md

 poetry install
 ```

+### Add Exercises

 You can add an exercise with the following command.

 ```
 poetry run af-create
 ```

+The following prompts will occur.

+* Name your workout.
+* State how many exercises were done.
+* State the name of the exercise, how many sets, reps in each set and how much weight was used.

+### Delete Exercises

 You can empty all the databases with the following command.